1. Home

 Apps Available

-ExpressVPN is the go-to VPN for many Chinese internet users and with good reason.
-It has been available in China for a while, so has built a customer base.
-But unlike some rivals, whose access to China has been thwarted by the Communist authorities, ExpressVPN has consistently retained its service making it one of the most reliable VPN for the Chinese market.
+ExpressVPN is the go-to VPN for many Chinese internet users, and with good reason.
+It has been available in China for a while, so it has built a customer base.
+But unlike some rivals, whose access to China has been thwarted by the Communist authorities, ExpressVPN has consistently retained its service, making it one of the most reliable VPNs for the Chinese market.
+In most independent VPN test results and user reviews, it continues to rank highly for reliability and speed.

 The big selling point for ExpressVPN is its China-optimised servers.
-These servers are designed to function well behind the Great Firewall and whilst many are located in nearby countries such as Hong Kong, Taiwan, and Singapore, there are others based in locations across the globe.
+These servers are designed to function well behind the Great Firewall, and whilst many are located in nearby countries such as Hong Kong, Taiwan, and Singapore, others are based in locations across the globe.
 These servers don’t just work in China, but they work well.
 ExpressVPN is good for servers generally.
-They currently boast 3,000+ servers in 94 countries worldwide, which means no matter where in the world you want to connect to, the likelihood is ExpressVPN has a server you can use from inside China.
+They currently boast 3,000+ servers in 105 countries worldwide, which means that no matter where in the world you want to connect to, the likelihood is that ExpressVPN has a server you can use from inside China.
+This wide reach also makes it a solid VPN for streaming international platforms without much hassle.

-Security-wise, ExpressVPN are one of the best in the business as well.
-Their entire network is SSL secured with 256-bit encryption, which is pretty much as good as it gets.
-Their privacy policies are top notch as well and they guarantee no user logs.
-Being based in the British Virgin Islands mean you can be sure they are not compelled to hold any data on users either.
+Security-wise, ExpressVPN is one of the best in the business as well.
+Their entire network is SSL-secured with 256-bit encryption, which is pretty much as good as it gets.
+Their privacy policies are top-notch as well, and they guarantee no user logs.
+Being based in the British Virgin Islands means you can be sure they are not compelled to hold any data on users either.

-ExpressVPN also own their own DNS Servers too, which adds an extra layer of privacy protection to what is already a pretty robust system.
-Speeds are good too.
+ExpressVPN also operates its own DNS servers, adding an extra layer of privacy to an already robust system.
+Speeds are good, too.
 Alongside speed, ExpressVPN also offers a reliable service.
 During my time in China, I never had a problem with the connection, bar the odd server not connecting which can happen to any VPN anywhere.

-Any VPN worth its salt offers a 24/7 live chat feature in its support options, and the ExpressVPN one is second-to-none, with knowledgeable and helpful staff all of whom seemed to understand the challenges faced by being in China when I contacted them.
-All-in-all there is little to fault in the core features of ExpressVPN.
+Any VPN worth its salt offers a 24/7 live chat feature in its support options, and the ExpressVPN one is second to none, with knowledgeable and helpful staff, all of whom seemed to understand the challenges faced by being in China when I contacted them.
+Although it falls into the category of paid VPN options rather than free VPNs, the overall package makes the subscription worthwhile.
+All-in-all there is little to fault in the core features of ExpressVPN, making it one of our favorites as to which VPN is best for China.

 Read our full ExpressVPN review.